algorithmia-algorithms/OpenForecast/tools/README.md

 ```
 {
-  "tensor": List[List[Float]],
+  "tensor": List[List[FloatVariable
-  "feature_columns": List[Column]
+  "key_variables": List[Column]
 }
 ```
 tensor: The 1d+ timeseries data, compatible with numpy's ndarray, formatted with the .tolist() function for serialization.
 Values must all be floating point.

-feature_columns: Information pretaining to particular columns in your csv that you want to forecast, as not every column is an objective (think open/close states, weather data, etc).
+key_variables: Important, or key variables that you wish to forecast.
+If there are other variables present, they are thus considered `Auxilliary`, and are not forecasted (think open/close states, weather data, etc).

 ```
-Column: {"index": Int, "header":str}
+Variable: {"index": Int, "header":str}
 ```

 index: the column number for this forecastable column